next-boilerplate/next-boilerplate/README.md

 ## Features

+You can create Next.js app with no build configuration that come with following feature:

   - Templates (default, material and semantic)
   - Next.js examples

 ## Installing

-To use create-next-app command line interface you need to install `create-next-app-cli`
+To use create-next-app command line interface you have to install `create-next-app-cli`.

 create-next-app-cli is available on npm.
 It can be installed with the following command: